A solo exhibition at the Städtische Galerie Nordhorn, Nordhorn, Germany.

 A re-staging of the famous Dali collaboration with photographer Philippe Halsman from 1951: "In Voluptate Mors".

-This project was done in collaboration with German photographer Helmut Claus.
+This project was done in collaboration with the German photographer Helmut Claus.

 Santino-Dali Photo Project.

-A 50 Unit of Failure Certificate was created for the exhibition.
+Additionally, a 50 Unit of Failure Certificate was created for the exhibition, to be given away.